ourownstory/neural_prophet/README.md

 For details, please view the [Development Timeline](notes/development_timeline.md).

 ## Authors
-The alpha-stage NeuralProphet was developed by Oskar Triebe, advised by Ram Rajagopal (Stanford University) and Nikolay Laptev (Facebook, Inc), and was funded by Total S.A.
-We are now further developing the beta-stage package in collaboration with Hansika Hewamalage, who is advised by Christoph Bergmeir (Monash University).
+The project efford is led by Oskar Triebe (Stanford University), advised by Nikolay Laptev (Facebook, Inc) and Ram Rajagopal (Stanford University) and has been partially funded by Total S.A.
+The project has been developed in close collaboration with Hansika Hewamalage, who is advised by Christoph Bergmeir (Monash University).

 If you are interested in joining the project, please feel free to reach out to me (Oskar) - you can find my email on the [AR-Net Paper](https://arxiv.org/pdf/1911.12436.pdf).